Swiss parliament rejects tighter controls on assisted suicide

 "One should regulate oversight of assisted suicide organisations.
 These organisations work as companies, run advertisements for members and want payment for their work," said Christian Democrat Ida Glanzmann-Hunkeler, one of the few MPs who wanted a change.

-Assisted suicide has been allowed in Switzerland since 1941 if aided by a non-physician who has no vested interest in the death.
-Assisted suicide is also legal in the U.S. states of Oregon and Washington.
-Euthanasia is permitted only in the Netherlands, Luxembourg and Belgium.
+Assisted suicide has been allowed in Switzerland since 1941 if performed by a non-physician who has no vested interest in the death.
+Euthanasia, or "mercy killing", is legal only in the Netherlands, Luxembourg, Belgium and the U.S. state of Oregon.

 "The ability to determine what happens with our lives in our final months is considered very important in Switzerland," said Susanne Leutenegger-Oberholzer, a member of the Social Democrats (SPD), the second-biggest party in the lower house.